edinSahbaz/num_sys_converter_python/README.md

 # Number System Converter

 NSC made in Python.
-Assignment for class "Computer Networks and Protocols".
+Assignment for "Computer Networks and Protocols" class.